|

 Begin broken variable-item (or “tagged”) list.
 Each item

-is expected to supply its own mark.
-The line is always
+should supply its own mark.
+The line is always broken

-broken after the mark; contrast VL.
-A text-indent
+after the mark; contrast VL.
+A text-indent argument

-distance from the indentation of the current list to the
+the indentation of the current list to the mark.
+A third

 COVER [style]